-FALL TROUT STOCKING UPDATE: DEEP has been getting a number of questions concerning how the current environmental conditions (low flows, warm water temperatures) would affect our typical fall stocking programs.
-At this time we are reviewing fall stocking options.
-Should environmental conditions not significantly improve, it is likely that there will be a number of stocking schedule changes including cancellations, postponements and stockings of alternative water bodies that have better conditions for the stocking of coldwater species.
+FALL TROUT STOCKING UPDATE: The current environmental conditions (low flows, warm water temperatures) are having an effect on our typical fall stocking programs.
+At this time we continue to review fall stocking options.
+As environmental conditions have not significantly improved, it is likely that there will be a number of stocking schedule changes including cancellations, postponements and stockings of alternative water bodies that have better conditions for the stocking of coldwater species.

-TROUT-LAKES & PONDS - A few lakes are still producing fair fishing, including East Twin Lake and Highland Lake, Lake Wononskopomuc (Thinfish Copper; Mooselook Wobbler blue/silver at 30 feet), Beach Pond (Kobra 114,
+TROUT-LAKES & PONDS - A few lakes are still producing fair fishing, including East Twin Lake and Highland Lake, Lake Wononskopomuc (Thinfish Copper; Mooselook Wobbler blue/silver at 30 feet), Beach Pond (Kobra 114, 18 or 5, rigger at 23' feet), Long Pond streams are still at or near record low flow the best trout fishing will be in places with abundant coldwater; the West Branch Farmington River, Mill River (Fairfield), and Salmon Brook (Granby).